-- 57. This Panel will follow the procedures in paragraphs 41-43 of the General Panel Guidelines when initiating referrals to other panels and assessing submissions cross-referred by another panel. - 58.
-Generally, research on pedagogy and education issues submitted to this Panel will be assessed by panel members or external reviewers with expertise in pedagogy or cross-referred to Panel 13 Education.
+57. This Panel will follow the procedures in paragraphs 41-43 of the General Panel Guidelines when initiating referrals to other panels and assessing submissions cross-referred by another panel.

-59. Cross-panel referrals are envisaged in areas such as: physical geography, oceanography, optical methods, medicinal chemistry (to Panel 3 - Physical Sciences), clinical pharmacology (to Panel 2 - Health Sciences).
+- 58. Generally, research on pedagogy and education issues submitted to this Panel will be assessed by panel members or external reviewers with expertise in pedagogy or cross-referred to Panel 13 Education. - 59.
+Cross-panel referrals are envisaged in areas such as, but not restricted to: biomedical engineering (to Panel 1 or 2) and device engineering (to Panel 4, 5, 6).